Santaris Pharma

 Santaris Pharma A/S was a biopharmaceutical company founded in 2003 in Copenhagen, Denmark.
 The company also had a branch in San Diego, California that opened in 2009.
 Created by a merger between Cureon and Pantheco, Santaris developed RNA-targeted medicines using a Locked Nucleic Acid (LNA) Drug Platform and Drug Development Engine.

 Santaris had gained intellectual property rights to the therapeutic applications of locked nucleic acid (LNA) technology.
 These rights included ownership of several patents, mostly with the chemistry and manufacturing of therapeutic drugs.
 With its LNA technology, Santaris developed drugs for the treatment of cancers and tumours using microRNA and mRNA.
 Its research focused on infectious diseases and metabolic disorders.
 The company also worked on collaborations with other pharmaceutical companies to develop drugs that could treat cancers and rare genetic disorders, among other things.

 In August 2014, Santaris was acquired by Roche for $450 million.
 As a result, the Copenhagen site was renamed the Roche Innovation Center Copenhagen (RICC).
 RICC houses Roche's RNA Molecule Research, which is part of Roche Pharma Research and Early Development.
 In 2023, it was closed due to a decision to move research to Basel, Switzerland where Roche is headquartered.
 The former employees of the RICC were offered new jobs at the Danish pharmaceutical company Novo Nordisk.

 Locked Nucleic Acid (LNA) drug platform

-Santaris developed drugs based on Locked nucleic acid (LNA) to facilitate the identification and design of potential drug candidates.
-LNA oligonucleotides were engineered by Santaris as antisense therapeutic agents, designed to complement specific mRNA and microRNA sequences.
-This interaction leads to the formation of double-stranded RNA, preventing translation.
-Notably, LNA oligonucleotides are shorter than other antisense drugs, granting them greater target affinity and potency compared to regular RNA oligonucleotides.
+Santaris developed LNA-based drugs to identify and design drug candidates.
+LNA is a modification of RNA, containing an oxymethylene bridge between the 2’ oxygen and 4’ carbon in the ribose ring.
+This bridge forms a bi-cyclic structure that locks the ribose conformation and is integral to the high stability and affinity of the LNA to its complementary RNA sequence.
+Santaris designed LNA oligonucleotides as antisense therapeutics to complement specific mRNA and microRNA sequences.
+Binding of the oligonucleotide to the target creates a stretch of dsRNA, which prevents translation.
+LNA oligonucleotides are shorter than other antisense drugs, which allows them a higher target affinity and potency than regular RNA oligonucleotides.
+LNA drugs are novel therapeutic agents because of their resistance to endonuclease activity.
+They do not need complicated drug delivery vehicles, their manufacturing is scalable and cost-effective, they are well tolerated, and there is potential for oral delivery.

-One of the distinctive qualities of LNA drugs is their resistance to endonuclease activity, which contributes to their durability.
-Moreover, LNA drugs possess other advantageous attributes in comparison to other therapeutic agents: they can be administered without the need for complex drug delivery methods, their production is scalable and cost-effective, they are well-tolerated.
-These factors collectively define LNA-based drugs as innovative therapeutic agents.